d2l-ai/d2l-en/chapter_multilayer-perceptrons/generalization-deep.md

 that deep neural networks generalize in the first place.
-Because deep neural networks are capable of fitting arbitrary labels even for large datasets, and despite the use of familiar methods like L2 regularization, traditional complexity-based generalization bounds, e.g., those based on the VC dimension or Rademacher complexity of a hypothesis class cannot explain why neural networks generalize.
+Because deep neural networks are capable of fitting arbitrary labels even for large datasets, and despite the use of familiar methods like $\ell_2$ regularization, traditional complexity-based generalization bounds, e.g., those based on the VC dimension or Rademacher complexity of a hypothesis class cannot explain why neural networks generalize.

-## Inspiration from Non-Parametrics
+## Inspiration from Nonparametrics

 Approaching deep learning for the first time, it's tempting to think of them as parametric models.